dfapinov/lah-scanner/README.md

 ## Code Overview

-Scipts are mostly self-contained and can be run directly from the command pront.
+Scipts are mostly self-contained and can be run directly from the command prompt.

 Example: python ir_gen_piston.py

 Below is a brief summary of each script and what it does.